6 Data Modeling Techniques To Elevate Your Data Culture

 - Star schema models are star-shaped representations with the fact table at the center.

 These data modeling techniques vary in flexibility, and the one you want to use depends on what you’re trying to learn.
-Some are more useful when trying to create simple informational models, while others are better to use for more in-depth analysis.
+Some data modeling techniques are more useful when trying to create simple informational models, while others are better to use for more in-depth analysis.
 But these methods are evolving as more business stakeholders use self-service analytics tools.
 Domain experts need solutions that don’t require coding— or as much assistance from the data team.

 What should business experts know about data models?